skaisser/stratum-pool-sha256/README.md

 # node-stratum-pool

-High performance Stratum poolserver in Node.js optimized for Bitcoin Cash with ASICBoost support.
+High performance Stratum poolserver in Node.js - modernized for Node.js 18+ with zero vulnerabilities.

-This is a fork of the original [node-stratum-pool](https://github.com/zone117x/node-stratum-pool) with modern improvements and security fixes.
+This is a fork of the original [node-stratum-pool](https://github.com/zone117x/node-stratum-pool) that has been fully modernized with comprehensive security fixes, modern JavaScript features, and complete test coverage.

 #### Notice
 This is a module for Node.js that will do nothing on its own.
 Unless you're a Node.js developer who would like to